 When you and your Spanish significant other are in Spain, go to the Registero de Uniones de Hecho to make an appointment.
-The location varies by region, from what I understand.
-Hours will vary but it will most likely be open Monday-Friday and it may close early.
+The location varies by region from what I understand.
+Hours will depend on your location but it will most likely be open Monday-Friday and close on the earlier side.

 You will need your passport or EU national identity card.

 The office should provide you with a paper that explains the details of the process and lists all of the legal documentation.
 They will give you a date for your ceremonial appointment.
 The wait varies by region but it can take up to 6 months!
 Yes, no joke.